 Grant that I may deal straightforwardly and wisely with every member of my family, neither embarrassing nor saddening anyone.

-When I first encounter this prayer, I found it impossible to say it.
+When I first encountered this prayer, I found it impossible to say it.
 Instead, its un-prayed presence, for me, constituted wrestling with God.

 Is God at work in all things and are all things being brought to a good conclusion?
 Are the terrible things that happen to me or to another devoid of God or, are they, somehow the work of the Cross within history?
 This last question proved to be an open door for me.
 God does not stand outside of history manipulating, controlling one thing or another, aloof and judging.
 The Cross of Christ is not a single event of three hours duration, a mere payment for sin.
 The Cross is the revelation of a mystery-at-work that has been hidden from the ages but has always been true.
 Christ is the “lamb slain from the foundations.”